bidyashor-cloud/bidyashor-cloud/README.md

 ---

-> **Summary:** Built and deployed a secure, scalable 3-tier AWS architecture for an Online Examination Server, demonstrating practical cloud design, deployment, and monitoring skills.
+> **Summary:** This project reflects my learning experience in designing, deploying, and managing a secure, scalable 3-tier AWS infrastructure for an Online Examination Server.